muratk3n/thirdwave/en/README.md

 executed on-demand.
 So we run the compiler in our heads before submitting code to the machine, we want to see as little errors as possible, which makes it a stringent task.
-Do it a long time, you really want to see a rapping dog at the end of the day. .
+Do it a long time, you really want to see that rapping dog at the end of the day. .

 ---